sciccolella/reSASC/README.md

 **Prior recurrent file**

-This optional file specifies the prior loss probability of the mutations (parameter `-d`).
+This optional file specifies the prior recurrent probability of the mutations (parameter `-q`).
 Each mutation's prior must be on a different line (separated by `\n`), and the probabilities are assigned to columns from left to right in the input file.
 If this file is not provided, it is possible to select a single float value that will be interpreted as the prior recurrent probability for each mutation.
 If the value is not provided it will be set to 1 by default.

 An example of the mutations' name file can be seen in [deltas.txt](examples/deltas.txt).
-A single FN rate can be specified directly when running the program, e.g. `-d 0.01`.
+A single FN rate can be specified directly when running the program, e.g. `-q 0.01`.

 Usage